 Use Tools for Better Engagement

 One of the hardest things many businesses struggle with is the time factor.
 Live videos will require a specific time frame that you can schedule in, but the rest can be automated.
-There are plenty of automated tools that will post your content across a wide range of social media platforms.
-Automation is every marketers friend because it allows you to keep a steady flow of content going without any additional work.
+Plenty of automated tools will post your content across a wide range of social media platforms.
+Automation is every marketer’s friend because it allows you to keep a steady flow of content without additional work.
+This can be an invaluable tool for you while deploying your content strategy.

 This is especially helpful if your audience is spread out across time zones or primarily in a time zone different from your own.
 It is also extremely helpful if your business will be closed for long holidays or other special circumstances.
 It’s particularly useful when you’re a one-person team, or your team has other priorities to focus on.